Macedonian Renaissance: Background

 During the 7th to 8th centuries, literary production saw a drastic decline despite the gradual introduction of paper instead of the more expensive parchment.
 Books were scarce in this period and were only owned by the richest aristocrats.

 From the 7th century onwards, Medieval Greek was the only language of administration, government and art in the Byzantine Empire, while the religion was Orthodox Christianity.

-While the Western Roman Empire had collapsed at the outset of the Middle Ages, its Eastern half, the Eastern Roman Empire, was able to survive and flourish.
-This was due mainly to its strategic location for commerce but also to the way it was able to hold back its enemies.
-Basil I (867–886), the founder of the Macedonian Dynasty of Byzantine rulers, was born in Thrace to a peasant family said to be of Armenian descent.
+While the Western Roman Empire had collapsed at the outset of the Middle Ages, its Eastern half, the Eastern Roman Empire, was able to survive, due mainly to its strategic location for commerce but also to the way it was able to hold back its enemies.
+Basil I (867–886), the founder of the Macedonian Dynasty of Byzantine rulers, was born in Thrace to a peasant family said to be of paternal Armenian descent.
 He was employed in the influential circles of Constantinople and was rapidly promoted by the emperor Michael III eventually becoming co-emperor.
 By means of political maneuvering he was able to secure his future as emperor and then began military and diplomatic campaigns to secure the empire.
-He was able to regain control over Crete and Cyprus at the same time he was able to hold back the First Bulgarian Empire's advances into his territory.
-His dynasty was thus able to maintain a period of peace under which economics, philosophy, art, and culture could thrive.
+His dynasty was able to maintain a period of peace under which economics, philosophy, art, and culture could thrive.

-Two main developments helped drive the revival in culture and education in the empire: this was the greater involvement of the church in education (such as those in the Studite Monastery), while the other was the concentration of cultural life in the capital of Constantinople due to the movement of peoples from the countryside, which became a magnet for intellectuals.
+Two main developments helped drive the revival in culture and education in the empire: this was the greater involvement of the church in education (such as those in the Studite Monastery), while the other was the concentration of cultural life in Constantinople due to the movement of peoples from the countryside, which became a magnet for intellectuals.